mzc796/marionette_onos/README.md

 Wait for a second and refresh the UIs.
 The topology changes will be captured and the shortest path from h1 to h2 is sw1->sw2->sw5 now.

-#Part 2: Marionette as an Application on OpenDaylight
+# Part 2 Demonstration: Marionette as an Application on OpenDaylight